Advanced Interface¶

 True

-Fling simulates the behavior of a quick swipe by a person; this operation will quickly swipe the screen, suitable for simulating fast browsing operations.
-The following example flings from top to bottom; in the example the selector is empty, but you still need to decide whether to fill in the selector according to the actual situation.
+Flinging resembles a human’s fast swipe behavior.
+This operation will quickly swipe the screen and is suitable for simulating rapid browsing actions.
+The following example flings from top to bottom; the selector is empty in the example, but you still need to decide whether to provide a selector based on the actual situation.

 d().fling_from_top_to_bottom()